-> If you cannot visit Dr. Sedgh’s clinic due to time or geographical constraints, pre-operative consultations can also be conducted via video conferencing.
+If you cannot visit Dr. Sedgh’s Beverly Hills clinic due to time or geographical constraints, pre-operative consultations can also be conducted via video conferencing.
 Should you decide to push through with the procedure, his office also offers comprehensive medical tourism services to help patients make the necessary travel arrangements for their scheduled operation.

-> Depending on the complexity of the patient’s case, as well as a variety of other factors, Dr. Sedgh may use either the open (external) or closed (endonasal) approach to perform the surgery.
+Depending on the complexity of the patient’s case, as well as a variety of other factors, Dr. Sedgh may use either the open (external) or closed (endonasal) approach to perform the surgery.
 With closed rhinoplasty, all incisions are made inside the nostrils, and specialized instruments are used to sculpt the nose intranasally.
 On the other hand, an open rhinoplasty will also involve intranasal incisions, but it is characterized by the creation of an incision across the columella, which will allow the doctor to have an unimpeded view of the nasal framework.

-> Once the patient is fully prepped for the procedure, the doctor will begin by creating strategically placed incisions to access the nasal structure.
+Once the patient is fully prepped for the surgery, the doctor will begin by creating strategically placed incisions to access the nasal structure.
 If the procedure requires the open approach, the doctor will take the extra step of lifting up the skin to expose the underlying framework.

-> Dr. Sedgh will then carefully make incremental adjustments to the nasal cartilage and bone in order to achieve the desired changes.
+Dr. Sedgh will then carefully make incremental adjustments to the nasal cartilage and bone in order to achieve the desired changes.
 He may also augment certain features of the nose using cartilage grafts from the septum, ear, or rib.

 In performing any nasal procedure, the doctor makes it a point to ensure that the final result is aesthetically pleasing, functionally sound, and promotes optimum facial balance and symmetry.